Slovenia is a small country in the heart of

 Hoteli Bernardin kindly invites you to Camping Lucija, which is open all year.
 It is embraced by the lush greenery of the Seča peninsula and has 550 camping spaces and a total capacity of 1000 guests.
 More than half of the camp is organized in camping spaces with electricity hook-ups and more than half have water hook-ups.
 The upper terrace has no defined camping spaces and is intended for visitors with tents.

 The campsite has a well-tended beach, free Wi-Fi and a playground for children.
-During the summer campsite, guests can upon payment swim in the outdoor swimming pool in Bernardin resort, whereas during the rest of the year they can visit the Sea Park Termaris upon payment.
+During the summer campsite, guests can upon payment swim in the outdoor swimming pool in Bernardin resort, whereas during the rest of the year they can visit the Sea water park Termaris upon payment.
 Pet owners can bring their pets to the beach and there is also a “dog shower” they can use.
 The average air temperature in the campsite and its surroundings is 16°C in spring, 26°C in summer and from 8°C to 18°C in autumn.

 The campsite’s offer for active visitors